MediciHouse07/Learning_Records/economic_money_banking.md

 - expose to price risk
 - dealer have a good access to securities and to cash
 - let other hold securities and cash

+## 4-3 7/7

+2023/09/18

+- transporting liquidity from one market to another market
+- long bond and short bill
+- dedicated dealer
+- arbitrage link are the market
+- perfect arbitrage, perfect liquidity
+- price moving around depending on dealer's inventory, not depending on the fundimental value of the asset
+- 0 is FV, if dealer had more price they would move the price
+- another assumption where liquidity is a free good
+- an assumption where most asset pricing model based, or equlibrium theory based
+- 1983 Treynor, Fisher
+- within a factor of 2 fundamental value

 # Lecture Week6